 FIELD DESCRIPTION EXAMPLE Select SUA Only if you have just one public WAN IP address for your Prestige.
 The SMT uses Address Mapping Set 255 (menu 15.1 - see section 7.3.1).
 Select None to disable NAT.
 Address Mapping Set When Full Feature is selected in the NAT field, configure address mapping sets in menu 15.1.
 Select one of the NAT server sets (2-10) in menu 15.2 (see the NAT chapter for details) and type that number here.
 2 When SUA Only is selected in the NAT field, the SMT uses NAT server set 1 in menu 15.2 (see the NAT chapter for details).
 Metric The metric represents the "cost" of transmission for routing purposes.
 IP routing uses hop count as the cost measurement, with a minimum of 1 for directly connected networks.
 Type a number that approximates the cost for this link.
 The number need not be precise, but it must be between 1 and 15.
 In practice, 2 or 3 is usually a good number.
-2 Private This determines if the Prestige will include the route to this remote node in its RIP broadcasts.
+Private This determines if the Prestige will include the route to this remote node in its RIP broadcasts.
 If set to Yes , this route is kept private and not included in RIP broadcast.
 If No , the route to this remote node will be propagated to other hosts through RIP broadcasts.
-Yes RIP Direction Press [SPACE BAR] and then [ENTER] to select the RIP Direction.
-Options are Both , In Only , Out Only or None .
-Both Version Press [SPACE BAR] and then [ENTER] to select the RIP version.
-Options are RIP-1, RIP-2B or RIP-2M.
-RIP-2B Multicast IGMP-v1 sets IGMP to version 1, IGMP-v2 sets IGMP to version 2 and None disables IGMP.
-IGMP-v2 IP Policies You can apply up to four IP Policy sets (from 12) by typing in their numbers separated by commas.
-3, 4, 5, 6 When you have completed this menu, press [ENTER] at the prompt "Press [ENTER] to confirm or [ESC]
+RIP Direction Press [SPACE BAR] and then [ENTER] to select the RIP Direction.
+E Options are Both , In Only , Out Only or None .
+Version on Press [SPACE BAR] and then [ENTER] to select the RIP version.
+Options are RIP-1 , RIP-2B or RIP-2M .
+Multicast IGMP-v1 sets IGMP to version 1, IGMP-v2 sets IGMP to version 2 and None disables IGMP.
+IP Policies You can apply up to four IP Policy sets (from 12) by typing in their numbers separated by commas.
+3, 4, 5, 6 ompleted this menu, press [ENTER] at the prompt "Press [ENTER] to confi your configuration or press [ESC] to cancel and go back to the previous sc